 Despite growing COVID-19 incidence in geographic locations and months when farm employment was increasing, there have been relatively few major disruptions in agricultural production.
-According to (Martin, 2020), there were few COVID-19 outbreaks on farms during 2020, and fruit shipments remained steady throughout the year.
-However, heightened farm labor supply uncertainty and increased labor costs could induce more producers and managers up and down the food supply chain to make new investments in labor-saving technologies.
-Farms with greater production risk, and farmers with better information about technologies that reduce production risk typically place lower option value on the decision to wait to adopt a new, risk-reducing technology (Koundouri, Nauges, and Tzouvelekas, 2006).
-Increased risk of labor shortages combined with increased marginal cost of labor to implement social distancing and safety measures on-farm and in employer-provided housing could spur increased efforts to mechanize production of labor-intensive crops.
+According to Martin (2020), there were few COVID-19 outbreaks on farms in 2020, and fruit shipments remained steady throughout the year.
+Nevertheless, heightened farm labor supply uncertainty and increased labor costs could induce more producers and managers up and down the food supply chain to make increased investments to shield workers from health-related risks and agricultural production from input supply uncertainty.
+This could take the form of investments in a less migratory labor supply (such as through the creation of more year-round jobs), increased safety precautions in farm procedures, or labor-saving technologies, among others.